Psychotherapy & Coaching

 (for Worldwide Clients)

-For those outside California or not seeking clinical treatment, I offer non-clinical spiritual & somatic guidance focused on:
+For those outside California or not seeking clinical treatment, I offer non-clinical integrative coaching and accompaniment focused on:

-Like therapy, guidance is a place of sacred listening and presence.
-But unlike therapy, guidance is not clinical: there is no diagnosis, treatment plan, or medical record.
+Like therapy, my coaching is a place of sacred listening and presence.
+But unlike therapy, my coaching is not clinical: there is no diagnosis, treatment plan, or medical record.
 Instead, this is a relational, somatic, and faith-informed space for discerning, integrating, and reconnecting to what’s stirring within you.

 You are not seeking treatment for a mental health diagnosis

-You want to explore your faith, embodiment, and life transitions outside a clinical frame
+You want to explore your faith, embodiment, and healing outside a clinical frame

 You’re looking for a space that honors your story with spiritual and somatic care